-I like to think of editors as a tool that enhances your work and offers guidance.
-This holds true whether the editor is a real person or a built-in tool like the Excel macro editor.
-One benefit of Excel’s editor is that it’s also a teaching tool.
-Once you start playing around and creating macros, you’ll get a better understanding of Visual Basic for Applications (VBA).
-That’s the underlying language for macros.
+I like to think of an editor as a tool that enhances your work and offers guidance.
+This holds whether the editor is a real person or a built-in tool like the Excel macro editor.
+One benefit of Microsoft’s editor is that it is a teaching tool.
+In this tutorial, I’ll show how to edit a macro in Excel and other editor features.

 Apart from offering guidance, the editor also allows you to: